What is denture stomatitis?

 Dentures should be removed and cleaned at least once daily.
 Cleaning options include:

-- soaking in sodium perborate, sodium hypochlorite (6 percent bleach diluted by mixing 10 parts water to one part bleach), chlorhexidine digluconate, weak acids
+- soaking in sodium perborate, sodium hypochlorite (6 percent bleach diluted by mixing 10 parts water to one part bleach for 10 minutes), chlorhexidine digluconate, weak acids

 - soaking in enzymes such as proteases and mutanases